Frugal Living Mini Series Part 4

 Other posts in the Fabulously Frugal Living mini series:

 (This post may contain affiliate links.
 You can read more here.)

 Come and follow me on Pinterest for more money saving hints and frugal tips!

 Let’s start with the heart of your home – your frugal kitchen.
 Your kitchen is where you can make some great savings and stretch your hard earned money.

 The following items are some of the frugal must have’s that many fabulously frugal people have.
 They often serve multiple purposes and save you money in the long run.

 Jars – lots of lovely jars! – glass jars are environmentally friendly being able to use them over and over again.
 Perfect for storing home made pickles and preserves but also great for storing left overs.

 Slow cooker (crock pot) – a slow cooker is perfect for busy people out at work all day.
 Throw in your ingredients in the morning and come home to a fabulously frugal meal in the evening.

-I even cook whole chickens in my slow cooker as I have this large 6.5l one – great for making stock afterwards.
+I even cook whole chickens in my slow cooker as I have one like this large 6.5l one – great for making stock afterwards.